wbreeze/transmigration/docs/index.md

 ## Once on the other side
 1. Contact enough people to reassemble the passkey
 1. Let everyone else know you're across
-1. Obtain a new backup drive of sufficient size
+1. Optionally, obtain a new backup drive of sufficient size.
+   If you're using cloud backup, like Arq, this isn't really necessary.
 1. Find a place with good internet
-1. Initialize iPhone and iPad with iCloud account (new password)
-    * If iCloud restores them, all the better
 1. Initialize MacBook with iCloud account and passkey
-1. Change the iCloud password to something other than the passkey
+1. If you want to initialize your iPhone and/or iPad now with the passkey, you can do that.
+If you do, you'll have to enter the new iCloud account password after you change it.
 1. Install KeePass and copy your password database from iCloud to your computer.
     * Do not delete the iCloud copy just yet.
       Restoring your backup could overwrite